xebialabs-community/xld-rancher-plugin/README.md

 * CREATE -- implemented to create a stack

-* MODIFY

-* NOOP
+* MODIFY/NOOP -- implemented to upgrade the listed services

-* DESTROY
+* DESTROY -- implemented to remove a stack

 **REST**

 * CREATE -- implemented to create a stack

-* MODIFY

-* NOOP  -- implemented to upgrade the listed services
+* MODIFY/NOOP -- implemented to upgrade the listed services

 * DESTROY